Police: Officer fired at least 17 shots, the suspect at least 3

-While on patrol, the officer saw three black males run away as he approached.
+While on patrol, the officer saw three black males run away as he approached, Dotson said.
 He gave chase because one of them was holding up his pants in a way that made the officer believe the teen may be carrying a gun, Dotson said.

 The officer and one of the three tussled.
 The teen ran off, then turned around and fired at least three shots at the officer, Dotson said.